Hiking & Kayaking Alaska's Gates of the Arctic National Park

-Hiking and kayaking Alaska's Brooks Range to inform about the dangerous Ambler Road project
+Exploring Alaska's Brooks Range to learn about and inform the dangerous proposed Ambler Road project

 Canon 6D with 24-70 2.8 lens

 The goal of the trip was to trip was to better understand the effects of the proposed, 220-mile Ambler Road on the Brooks Range and nearby native communities.
 The road would open up massive pit mining opportunities, yet access zero villages, and be closed to the public.
 We had read and researched the projected economic costs and potential biological and ecological impact, but we wanted to see, feel, and most importantly, understand the consequences of the massive infrastructure project first hand .
 This need drove us to spend two weeks in the Arctic, traversing the Arrigetch Peaks and paddling the Alatna River, two areas that would be greatly affected, as well as spending time in Allakaket, a small native village.

 The first half of our trip was spent in the mountains, hiking 10+ miles per day, in weather best defined as challenging—heavy rain, wind, sleet, and even a little snow.
 Average temperatures were in the mid-40s, with night temps dropping well below freezing.
 A lot of energy was spent staying warm and dry.

 The second half of our trip took place on waterways, paddling downstream 160 miles from the middle of the Brooks Range to the confluence of the Alatna and Kobuk Rivers.
 We only saw a handful of people along the way and the entire route is in grizzly country–we spotted three, all from a safe distance, thankfully.